|with Anita Roddick

 Or that there are 158 verses in the Greek national anthem.
 Important information, that would have been.

-Second, numbers can make us angry, and that’s important too.
+Second, can make us angry, and that’s important too.
 That 80 million people have been forced from their homes over the past century because of damaging projects to build dams.
 Or that 60 million people could be provided with clean drinking water for the cost of one nuclear submarine.

 The Victorians called these ‘moral statistics’ and they can lift the lid on the world and take powerful people by surprise.